Saturday, 11 November 2017

 Hobsbawm, History and Politics

 David Parker has written extensively on the Communist movement.
 His essay Hobsbawm, History and Politics is an expansion of his concluding remarks from the Socialist History Society special event held in 2013 to assess the work of Eric Hobsbawm.
 Parker is correct to say that this pamphlet is only a small start to what must be a massive project.
 Recently Oxford University Press released a collection of essays in an attempt to evaluate Hobsbawm's place in history.

 Parker justifies Hobsbawm's decision to stay inside the Communist Party.
 The fact that all writers closely associated with SHS have primarily whitewashed Hobsbawm's Stalinism is staggering.

-Another comment equally startling is Parker’s opinion that Hobsbawm was instrumental in developing New Labour.
+Another comment equally startling is Parker's opinion that Hobsbawm was instrumental in developing New Labour.
 A comment that seemed genuine as it was stupid.
 As if this was some great achievement.
-It is true that Hobsbawm was motivated by the struggle for humanity to better itself, but Parker continues the SHS’s attempt to whitewash history will not bring that about.
+Hobsbawm was indeed motivated by the struggle for humanity to better itself, but Parker continues the SHS's attempt to whitewash history will not bring that about.